-However, longtime business consulting expert, Dave Yoho, explains in this short video below that objections are a sign of interest.
-By paying attention to the areas of your presentation where a customer has objections, you will discover the topics that they find most important and most interesting.
-So it’s important to see objections as areas with the greatest selling potential.
-It’s not necessary to become defensive or begin mentally preparing yourself for failure when you run into objections but rather use these moments as opportunities; because once a customer’s objections are overcome then a close is not far behind.
+By paying attention to the areas of your presentation where a customer has objections, you’ll discover the topics that they find most important.
+So it’s helpful to view objections as areas with the greatest selling potential.
+Once a customer’s objections are overcome, then a close is not far behind!

 A proactive business is a successful business.
 That's why our team takes the time to make sure every client has a proactive, not reactive, business plan.
 Our strategies make your business run more smoothly and profitable.